Annalise Ophelian is an award-winning documentary filmmaker, psychotherapist, and consultant based in San Francisco.

 Gwen Park (Camera) is a freelance cinematographer and photographer based in San Francisco.
 Her work has appeared in print and online in publications such as Where Magazine and the Bay Times.
 Gwen is a past Executive of the San Francisco Trans March’s Board of Directors, and is frequently found documenting arts events and public demonstrations for the San Francisco trans and queer community. www.gwenpark.com

 Amy Richau (Research) is a writer who currently contributes to the official Star Wars website.
 She has worked as a film archivist and preservationist at the UCLA Film & Television Archives, YCM Laboratories, and the Lucasfilm Film Archive.
-Amy is currently working on a project highlighting a Star Wars character, actress, writer, or film crew member every day at 365starwarswomen.com @amyrichau
+She is the author of Star Wars: I Love You.
+I Know: Lessons in Love and Friendship and co-author of Star Wars Timelines, as well as the web project 365starwarswomen.com @amyrichau

 Maria Breaux (2nd Unit Director / Camera) is a writer, director, editor, cinematographer, and producer who’s had films screened internationally.
 Her focus is on marginalized characters in unique predicaments.
 Her work includes Funcle and Socorro (both premiering at the San Francisco Transgender Film Festival),Mother Country (winner, Silver Remi, WorldFest-Houston), 99% - The Occupy Wall Street Collaborative Film (contributing cinematographer, world premiere at Sundance), and Lucha (Winner, Frameline Audience Award).
 She also received a grant from the Theatre Bay Area New Works Fund for her full-length play, The Mark Ten’s Fantastic Parade. www. mbreauxsia.com @mbreauxsia